quat1024/garden/garden/lingo-2.md

 ~~For some reason pressing the equal-sign key types an H and at this point Idk if it's intentional~~ This is a controller support feature

 If you head to the graphics settings and change the `STYLE` you can pick one which textures the walls, either for colorblindness or just for looks.
-This is nice when the plain walls get a bit boring
+This is nice when the plain walls get a bit boring or hard to read.
+The MELLOW PACK in particular makes The Darkroom so much easier to read

-### general (latergame stuff)

 Sometimes the blanks are on the top and the prefilled word is on the bottom.
 The symbols still work top-to-bottom.

 Red letters steal your letters ! you'd have to go find them again.
-(This might have been a one-off meme)
+(This might have been a one-off meme actually)

+Possibly: Teal doors can be walked through backwards.

 ## symbols